weirdev/tersus/haskell/README.md

 Well typed implementation of ideas I wrote in black FB notebook.

 Next steps:
+-1.
+Support FApp2 in all places accepting A and C relations.
+Stop producing A and C relations.
+Delete A and C relations.
+Rename FApp2 to just FApp.
 0. User defined functions
     Block structure
         expression containing list of expressions